aws/aws-iot-device-sdk-embedded-C/cbmc/proofs/IotMqtt_UnsubscribeAsync/README.md

   _IotMqtt_CreateOperation

   * pOperation is null if status is not SUCCESS.
-This is because 1) status is initialized to SUCCESS and is left untouch when operation allocation succeeds (returns a nonnull value), and 2) status is set to SUCCESS by _initializeOperation because _initializeOperation always returns SUCCESS because an asynchronous operation is
+This is because 1) status is initialized to SUCCESS and is left untouched when operation allocation succeeds (returns a nonnull value), and 2) status is set to SUCCESS by _initializeOperation because _initializeOperation always returns SUCCESS because an asynchronous operation is